-During forest clearing, all operations and tree falling will occur within the certificated construction work area limits.
+During forest clearing, all operations and tree felling will occur within the certificated construction work area limits, as described in the Right-of-Way Clearing Plan (see Appendix U to the POD) and according to the terms of the federal timber sales contracts.
 Trees within the certificated construction work area limits will be felled or sheared so as to prevent damage to adjacent trees, facilities, or structures and will also be felled away from wetlands, waterbodies, and riparian reserves.
-As required by OSHA regulations, PCGP will cut hazard/danger trees on the edges of the certificated construction work limits that have been designated by PCGP's qualified representative (arborist).
+As required by OSHA regulations, PCGP will cut hazard/danger trees2 on the edges of the certificated construction work limits that have been designated by PCGP's qualified representative (arborist).
 Any debris entering a waterbody as a result of felling and yarding of timber will be removed as soon as practical after entry into the waterbody and will be placed outside the 100-year floodplain where practical.
-Logs and slash will not be varded across perennial streams unless fully suspended.
-During logging/clearing operations, the direction of log or slash movement will be conducted to minimize sediment delivery to waterbodies, including intermittent streams. embedded in the bed or bank of waterbodies that are in place prior to felling and varding of timber will not be disturbed, unless they prevent trenching and fluming operations.
+Logs and slash will not be yarded across perennial streams unless fully suspended.
+During logging/clearing operations, the direction of log or slash movement will be conducted to minimize sediment delivery to waterbodies, including intermittent streams.
+Logs firmly embedded in the bed or bank of waterbodies that are in place prior to felling and yarding of timber will not be disturbed, unless they prevent trenching and fluming operations.
 Any existing logs that are removed from waterbodies to construct the pipeline crossing will be returned to the waterbody after the pipeline has been installed, backfilling is complete, and during the time the streambanks are being restored.
-Landings for clearing operations will not be located in wetlands or riparian reserves on federal lands, and, where feasible, logs yarded out of wetlands or riparian zones will be skidded with at least one end suspended from the ground so as to minimize soil disturbance.
-All timber cleared from the right-of-way will be cut and cleared in accordance with landowner and land management agency requirements, where practical.
+Landings for clearing operations will not be located in wetlands or riparian reserves on federal lands, and, where feasible, logs varded out of wetlands or riparian zones will be skidded with at least one end suspended from the ground so as to minimize soil disturbance.
+All timber cleared from the right-of-way will be cut and cleared in accordance with landowner and land management agency requirements, where feasible.
 If, based on site-specific conditions, the landowner or land management agency-approved timber harvesting method is not feasible, an alternate timber harvesting method will be utilized with approval from the landowner or land managing agency.

-&lt;sup>2 OAR 437, Division 7 Forest Activities - Oregon OSHA: Danger tree - A standing tree, alive or dead, that presents a hazard to personnel due to deterioration or physical damage to the root system, trunk (stem), or limbs, and the degree and direction of lean.
+$^{^{2}}$ OAR 437, Division 7 Forest Activities - Oregon OSHA: Danger tree - A standing tree, alive or dead, that presents a hazard to personnel due to deterioration or physical damage to the root system, trunk (stem), or limbs, and the degree and direction of lean.

 Merchantable timber will be cut and removed from the construction right-of-way and TEWAs to ensure that these areas are cleared prior to construction.
 TEWAs have been identified for log storage and decking along the alignment that are located in existing cleared areas adjacent to existing roads where feasible where log storage could occur for extended periods, if necessary.
 The construction right-of-way has been designed to minimize additional TEWAs which will reduce overall disturbance.
 The construction footprint is not large enough in many areas to accommodate both the logs cleared from the right-of-way and accomplish efficient construction activities simultaneously.
 Therefore, cut timber must be removed from the right-of-way to avoid delays due to right-of-way congestion.
-Avoiding construction and restoration delays and construction activities in the late fall and winter rainy season are important BMPs that PCGP plans to implement to avoid potential and unnecessary impacts.
+Avoiding construction and restoration delays and construction activities in the rainy season are important BMPs that PCGP plans to implement to avoid potential and unnecessary impacts.
+The Winterization Plan included in Attachment E provides the measures that would be implemented to minimize erosion and sedimentation during the rainy season, where applicable.